alexispuckett3/Lab-Report-3.1/README.md

 ### Circuit One:

-The first circuit consisted of a resistor in series with an LED in series with a switch on a breadboard.
+The first circuit consisted of a resistor (R1) in series with an LED in series with a switch on a breadboard.

-Once we put all of the components together on the breadboard, we connected
+Once we put all of the components together on the breadboard, we supplied 5V to the circuit using the DC Power Supply (DCPS).
+We then used the Digital Multi-Meter (DMM) to measure the voltage at each test site (T1, T2, T3, and T4) seen on the circuit drawing.
+We recorded the values and measured the voltage drop across each component in this circuit and the current through the LED using the DMM.

+### Circuit Two:

+The second circuit consisted of two resistors (R1 and R2), an LED, a TIP31C transistor, and a switch.
+Once built on the breadboard, we connected it to the DCPS to supply 5V to the circuit.